 Att Orney: "Objection.
 Compound and Argumentative.
-This question also calls for irrelevant information and I direct my advisee not to answer."
+This question also calls for irrelevant information and I direct my advisee not to answer." $\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \int{-\infty}^{\infty}$

 The decision-maker then asks Law Yer to offer a response to the objection.

 Law Yer: "This question is relevant because it sets up the facts on what happened on the night in question and it shows a pattern of bad behavior by Respondent involving other victims."

+- not?

-- Is this utterance by Law Yer a "question?" - Will you allow rhetorical, compound or argumentative questions?
-Why or why not? - Is this a question seeking relevant information?
-Why or why not? - Should you, the decision-maker, ever take evidence of any "prior bad acts" of the parties into account? - How will you address speaking objections, if at all? - If you are unsure if a question is or is not relevant, what should you do? - Do you have actual notice of a potential Title IX violation involving Witness 1? - How will you manage issues relating to lawyers as advisors that may arise in a hearing?
+Is this a question seeking relevant information?
+Why or why not? - Should you, the decision-maker, ever take evidence of any "prior bad acts" of the parties into account? - · How will you address speaking objections, if at all? - If you are unsure if a question is or is not relevant, what should you do? - Do you have actual notice of a potential Title IX violation involving Witness 1? - How will you manage issues relating to lawyers as advisors that may arise in a hearing?

-©NASPA/Hierophant Enterprises, Inc, 2020.
+©NASPA/Hierophant Enterprises, Inc, 2021.
 Copyrighted material.
-Express permission to post this material on Fresno Pacific University's website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
+Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.